 I am intrigued and engaged by Hasson’s research – but not surprised.
 His findings reflect my powerful sense that, when I hear or read a story, I am connected with every other person who has heard that same story.
 But we know that in many cases, people understand the exact same story in very different ways.
 Maybe stories don’t just illuminate alignment but actually create opportunities for people to find common ground and see their differences.

-Stories—the books our participants read, as well as the stories they tell – become a shared vocabulary.
-In one seminar, Gabriel Garcia Marquez’s short story, “The Handsomest Drowned Man in the World,” offered an opportunity to discuss change and leadership.
-Now, when the participants jokingly refer to Esteban (after the handsome drowned man), they connect to that story and those they told in response to it.
-With another group, Helen McDonald’s H is for Hawk provoked a discussion of different work styles—including shared stories about colleagues’ preferences when they travel for business.
-For this group, asking one another “did you get a window seat?” became a metaphor for reminding each other to take time to look around and recharge.
+Stories—the books our participants read, as well as the stories they tell – become a powerful opportunity for alignment, and with it, a shared vocabulary.
+In one Books@Work program, Gabriel Garcia Marquez’s short story, “The Handsomest Drowned Man in the World,” offered an opportunity to discuss change and leadership.
+Now, when the participants jokingly refer to Esteban (after the handsome drowned man), they connect back to their shared experience and to what they learned about each other.

-But not all stories align immediately.
-Participants are also consistently surprised by the varied perspectives people bring to each story, echoing Hasson’s point that “people understand the exact same story in different ways.”
-In fact, one of our participants said just that: “we walked into the room having read the same story, only to discover that none of us had read the same story.”
+Not all stories align their readers immediately.
+Books@Work participants are also consistently surprised by the varied perspectives people bring to each story, echoing Hasson’s point that “people understand the exact same story in different ways.”
+In fact, one of our participants told us, “we walked into the room having read the same story, only to discover that none of us had read the same story.”

 Recognizing these differences allows participants to deepen their social connections and feelings of involvement.
 Another participant said, sharing stories “opens up your mind to the possibility that there is another way to handle things or see things, and that not everybody is the same.”